aosabook/500lines/template-engine/chapter.md

 we'll see how it is implemented in just a bit.

 The last clause in the `_expr_code` function handles the case that there was no pipe or dot in the input expression.
-In that case, it's just a simple name.
+In that case, it's just a name.
 We record it in `all_vars`, and access the variable using its prefixed Python
 name: